 (a) Grade 1

 This is the best oil which can be stored within 8 months or more.

 The oil doesn’t sleep, nor is it harsh.
 From the top to the bottom, it remains the same.

 A little shake of the content will make the oil to flow freely; the taste is excellent, has a beautiful fragrance and does not foam at the top.

 (b) Grade 2

-Grade 2 palm oil can be stored between 3-4 months.
+Grade 2 palm oil can be stored for 3-4 months.

-The oil is opposite of grade one, it is choking, sleeps from the top to bottom etc.
+The oil is the opposite of grade one; it is choking, sleeps from the top to bottom, etc.

 (c) Grade 3

 Grade 3 palm oil should be sold immediately or at most within a month.
 It is used in soap making.